 6.MS-LS1-2.
-Develop and use a model to describe how parts of cells contribute to the cellular functions of obtaining nutrients and water from its environment, disposing of waste, and producing energy.
+Develop and use a model to describe how parts of cells contribute to the cellular functions of obtaining food, water, and other nutrients from its environment, disposing of wastes, and providing energy for cellular processes.

 Clarification Statement:

-Emphasis of functions is on basic survival needs.
-Parts of cells include (a) the nucleus which regulates a cell’s activities, (b) chloroplasts are the site of photosynthesis which produces necessary glucose and oxygen, (c) mitochondria are the site of cellular respiration (energy released from food), (d) vacuoles store materials, including water, nutrients, and waste, (e) the cell membrane is a selective barrier that enables nutrients to enter the cell and wastes to be expelled, and (f) the cell wall provides structural support to some types of cells.
+Parts of plant and animal cells include (a) the nucleus which contains a cell’s genetic material and regulates its activities, (b) chloroplasts which produce necessary food (sugar) and oxygen through photosynthesis (in plants), (c) mitochondria which release energy from food through cellular respiration, (d) vacuoles which store materials, including water, nutrients, and waste, (e) the cell membrane which is a selective barrier that enables nutrients to enter the cell and wastes to be expelled, and (f) the cell wall which provides structural support (in plants).

 State Assessment Boundary:

-Specific biochemical steps or chemical processes, ATP, active transport through the cell membrane, or identifying or comparing different types of cells are not expected in state assessment.
+Specific biochemical steps or chemical processes, the role of ATP, active transport processes involving the cell membrane, or identifying or comparing different types of cells are not expected in state assessment.

+6.MS-LS1-3.
+Construct an argument supported by evidence that the body systems interact to carry out essential functions of life.

+Clarification Statements:

+Emphasis is on the functions and interactions of the body systems, not specific body parts or organs.

+An argument should convey that different types of cells can join together to form specialized tissues, which in turn may form organs which work together as body systems.

+Body systems to be included are the circulatory, digestive, respiratory, excretory, muscular/skeletal, and nervous systems.

+Essential functions of life include obtaining food and other nutrients (water, oxygen, minerals); releasing energy from food; removing wastes; responding to stimuli; maintaining internal conditions; and, growing/developing.

+An example of interacting systems could include the respiratory system taking in oxygen from the environment which the circulatory system delivers to cells for cellular respiration, or the digestive system taking in nutrients which the circulatory system transports to cells around the body.

+State Assessment Boundaries:

+The mechanism of one body system independent of others or the biochemical processes involved in body systems are not expected in state assessment.

+Describing the function or comparing different types of cells, tissues, or organs are not expected in state assessment.

-[Note: MS-LS1-3, MS-LS1-4, MS-LS1-5, and MS-LS1-7 are found in Grade 7.
+[Note: MS-LS1-4, MS-LS1-5, and MS-LS1-7 are found in Grade 7.
 MS-LS1-6 and MS-LS1-8 from NGSS are not included.]

 LS4.
 Biological Evolution: Unity and Diversity

 6.MS-LS4-1.
-Analyze and interpret evidence from the fossil record to infer patterns of environmental change resulting in extinction and changes to life forms throughout the history of the Earth.
+Analyze and interpret evidence from the fossil record to describe organisms and their environment, extinctions, and changes to life forms throughout the history of Earth.

 Clarification Statement: